holmrenser/annotation_CI/README.md

 Continuous integration for genomic annotations

 This is an example on how to set up continuous testing of genomic annotations in a community annotation project.

+Check out the pull requests for an example that is still broken and an example that fixes a wrong annotation